treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     print(f"{product} is {color} and costs ${price:.2f}")
 ```

-Multiple assignment is pairs so nicely with Python's looping tools that new Python programmers might be under the impression that it's somehow related to `for` loops and not assignment in general.
+Multiple assignment pairs so nicely with loops that newer Pythonistas might assume it's a feature of `for` loops and not of assignment in general.
+This isn't the case though.
-The tuple unpacking syntax used in `for` loops *is* the same as the tuple unpacking syntax used in regular assignment statements though.
+**The `for` loop tuple unpacking syntax is the same as assignment tuple unpacking syntax**.

 ## An alternative to hard coded indexes

-It's not uncommon to see hard coded indexes (e.g. `coordinate[0]`, `items[1]`, `values[-1]`) in Python code (or code written in pretty much any programming language):
+It's not uncommon to see hard coded indexes (e.g. `point[0]`, `items[1]`, `values[-1]`) in Python:

 ```python
 print(f"The first item is {items[0]} and the last item is {items[-1]}")
 ```

-When you see Python code that uses hard coded indexes there's often a way to use multiple assignment to make your code more readable.
+When you see Python code that uses hard coded indexes there's often a way to **use multiple assignment to make your code more readable**.

 Here's some code that has three hard coded indexes: